Bachelor’s Degree in Criminal Justice

 When choosing a bachelor’s degree in criminal justice, students must also decide what kind of bachelor’s degree to earn.
 In criminal justice, there are typically three different options:

-There are many schools and programs that offer bachelor’s degrees specifically in criminal justice, which generally teach concepts in a more applied way.
-However, many who work in the field of criminal justice pursue bachelor’s degrees in subjects such as political science, sociology, or psychology.
-These can also prepare you well for a career in criminal justice.
+There are many schools and programs that offer bachelor’s degrees specifically in criminal justice, which generally teach concepts in an applied way.
+However, many who work in the field of criminal justice pursue bachelor’s degrees in subjects such as political science, sociology, or psychology which can also prepare you well for a career in criminal justice.
 The choice depends on your career plans as well as what specific courses or concentrations you select.

 Criminal Justice Concentrations

 In addition to choosing a bachelor’s program, students may also need to decide upon a concentration that they would like to pursue.
 While they vary from college to college, here are a few common offerings:

 Even if you know what major, degree, and concentration you want to pursue, it can still be challenging to decide which college or university to attend.
 While every school may promise to provide you with the best possible education, there are other factors to consider before making your choice:

 This is perhaps the most essential factor in choosing a degree program.
 If a degree program or college is accredited, that means they have undergone a quality assurance process and have met high quality standards.
 There are several kinds of accreditation (national, regional, and specialized), and there are numerous organizations that accredit educational institutions.
 Because the accreditation process and standards vary by organization, verify that your chosen program is federally accredited..
 This will allow you to accept financial aid from the government if you qualify.

 Another important factor is making sure the school you’re interested in offers the degree and concentration that you desire.
 Not every program offers the same concentrations within criminal justice.